 Transferring into the Radiologic Technology Program

 Opportunities for transfer students are limited and occur only on a space-available basis.
-A minimal number of slots may open for transfer (non-Freshman) applicants to the RAD program each year.
-Students wishing to transfer from other majors or Colleges of the University of Hartford must have completed all prior coursework with a minimum GPA of 2.5.
+A minimal number of slots may open for transfer (non-freshman) applicants to the RAD program each year.
+Students wishing to transfer from other majors or colleges of the University of Hartford must have completed all prior coursework with a minimum grade point average (GPA) of 2.5.
 Transfer students must also have completed the following prerequisite courses:

-If you are applying as a transfer student from another institution, you will submit your application and documentation to our Office of Admissions.
-Your point of contact in our Office of Admissions is: Summer Amorosino, Assistant Director of Transfer Admission and University Evaluator.
+If you are applying as a transfer student from another institution, you will submit your application and documentation to our Office of Admission.
+Your point of contact in our Office of Admission is Summer Amorosino, assistant director of transfer admission and University evaluator.
 Summer works with full-time and part-time undergraduate transfer students and reviews transfer student applications.
-She is also knowledgeable about credit articulation agreements we have with other institutions.
+She is also knowledgeable about credit articulation agreements that we have with other institutions.
 She works closely with the College of Education, Nursing and Health Professions to provide transfer students with the information they need to make a smooth transition.
 Transfer website.